Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprint3/us08/04.tests-and-implementation/Readme.md

      */
     public Vehicle clone() {

-        Vehicle clone = new Vehicle(this.type, this.tare,this.grossWeight, this.currentKm, this.registerDate, this.acquisitionDate, this.checkUpFrequency, this.licensePlate, this.brand, this.model);
+        Vehicle clone = new Vehicle(this.type, this.tare, this.grossWeight, this.currentKm, this.registerDate, this.acquisitionDate, this.checkUpFrequency, this.licensePlate, this.brand, this.model);

         for (CheckUp in : this.checkUpList) {